 Guinea does not allow adoption service providers or orphanages to assist with intercountry adoptions.
 Prospective adoptive parents must work with an accredited or approved adoption service provider for U.S. processing elements, but should expect to work directly with Guinean authorities or a licensed Guinean attorney for services in Guinea.

 Note: Special transition provisions apply to adoptions initiated before April 1, 2008.
 Read about Transition Cases.

-To bring an adopted child to the United States from Guinea, you must meet eligibility and suitability requirements.
-The U.S. Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) determines who can adopt under U.S. immigration law.
+To bring an adopted child to the United States from Guinea, you must meet certain suitability and eligibility requirements.
+USCIS determines who is suitable and eligible to adopt a child from another country and bring that child to live in the United States under U.S. immigration law.